 - Sensitivity or tenderness to hot or cold

 - Swelling or tenderness near an infected tooth

 - Severe breaks, chips, or injuries to tooth

 How is a Root Canal Procedure Performed?

-Our dentists combine the latest in endodontic technology and techniques to perform the root canal procedure safely and comfortably.
+Our New York City dentists combine the latest in endodontic technology and techniques to perform the root canal procedure safely and comfortably.
 Utilizing the highest-grade dental microscopes for enhanced comfort and results, they first administer anesthetic and gently remove the infected pulp from the root canal using rotary instrumentation.
 If the tooth requires additional support, a post is placed in the canal and secured with dental cement.
 Following the removal of the infected portion of the tooth, the root canal will be filled with dental cement for strength, ultimately making way for a permanent dental crown placed over the tooth for protection.
 This not only protects the tooth, but also gives it a natural look and feel.

 Using the OPMI® pico dental microscope, Dr. Oelbaum and our team of skilled root canal specialists are able to improve the way a root canal is performed.
 Many of our patients have told us this advancement helped them to overcome fears or nervousness they felt previously.
 This innovative piece of equipment is a necessary tool that is unfortunately not found in many other dental offices.
 The microscope offers a distinct advantage, as it allows Dr. Oelbaum and the endodontist to see inside the tooth at an extremely high magnification, meaning they are able to detect anomalies and variations that cannot be seen by the naked eye or the magnifying loupe traditionally used in most other dental offices.
 This unique ability allows our team of skilled dental professionals to provide you with a faster, more comfortable experience.

 How Long Does a Root Canal Take?